-When in average speed detection mode, TUTOR® analyses each segment through two peripheral monitoring points, typically portals, which identify the vehicle data (moment of passage, class, number plate); in instant detection mode, on the other hand, it also analyses the speed at the individual point.
-Its central system collects the information and, if the speed limits allowed along the segment are exceeded, queries the archives of the motoring authorities and car rental companies to trace the owner or driver of the vehicle.
+When in average speed detection mode, TUTOR® analyses each section through two peripheral monitoring points, typically portals, which identify the vehicle data (moment of passage, class, number plate); when in instant detection mode, on the other hand, it also analyses the speed in a specific point.
+Its central system collects the information and, if the speed limits allowed along the section are exceeded, it queries the archives of the motoring authorities and car rental companies to trace the owner or driver of the vehicle.

 The solution is approved by the Ministry of Infrastructures and Sustainable Mobility available to motorway and road concession-holders, regional road companies and municipalities wishing to improve safety on roads and motorways.
 Thanks to the use of new radars, their performance is now even better than previous models.

 mature, tried and tested system.

 with current privacy legislation.